Beneficial ways to turn back time for your aging face

 Several prescription creams (Avita, Avage, Renova, Retin-A) have been shown to reduce wrinkles and so-called liver spots caused by sun exposure.
 These FDA-approved creams contain retinoids, compounds related to vitamin A that seem to work by inducing collagen production in the dermis and altering melanin, the pigment that causes liver spots.
 There are several varieties of retinoids.
 Tazarotene and tretinoin are two of the ones used in the FDA-approved products.

 Botulinum toxin injections.
 These injections are used to treat the expression lines of the forehead and between the brows.
 They work by partially immobilizing the muscles that form expression lines so the skin smoothes out, although some deep expression lines may not go away.
 Botox is the familiar brand name.
 Other FDA-approved botulinum toxins are Myobloc and Dysport.

 Dermal fillers.
 Dermal fillers are used to treat lines created by lost collagen and fat.
 After botulinum toxin injections, dermal filler injections are the most common cosmetic procedure performed in the United States.
 Prime locations for the injections are two sets of parentheses: the pair of lines that extend down from the nose to the corners of the mouth, known as the nasolabial folds, and another pair that extends down from the corners of the mouth to the chin, known as marionette lines.

 Many different materials are used as dermal filler.
 Collagen has fallen out of favor.
 Currently, the most popular one is hyaluronic acid, a complex sugar found naturally in many tissues.
 Hyaluronic acid is more expensive than collagen but lasts longer—up to six months in the nasolabial folds.
-Like botulinum toxin injections, the effect of the dermal filler shots wears off after several months — how long depends on the injection site—but with repeat injections it seems to last a little longer.
+Like botulinum toxin injections, the effect of the dermal filler shots wears off after several months.
+How long it lasts depends on the injection site—but with repeat injections it seems to last a little longer.